 Your sales pipeline is, basically, your sales process.
 From awareness through to closing the sale.

 It’s different to a sales funnel.
-A funnel traditionally has a limited number of leads that move through it.
+A sales funnel traditionally has a limited number of leads that move through it, and a limited number of deals that can be achieved.
 They eventually dry up.
-Whereas your sales pipeline is your core selling process – it’s what keeps your business ticking over between funnels.
+Whereas your sales pipeline is your core sales process – it’s what keeps your business ticking over between each sales funnel.

-At the front end of your funnel, you’ll usually have a lead magnet of some sort.
-In a pipeline, you’ll have your lead generation team – constantly working at discovering new leads.
+At the front end of your sales funnel, you’ll usually have a lead magnet of some sort.
+In a pipeline, you’ll have your lead generation and sales team – constantly working at discovering new leads.

-All the leads in the world won’t do you any good if your pipeline isn’t optimized, however.
+All the leads in the world won’t do you any good if your sales process isn’t optimized, however.

-This is the basic anatomy of a pipeline.
-So without further ado, let’s look at the different stages.
+This is the basic anatomy of a sales process.
+So without further ado, let’s look at the different sales pipeline stages.

-As we’ve learned, the sales pipeline looks like a funnel.
-Let’s dive deeper into the particular stages of a sales pipeline.
+As we’ve learned, the sales process looks like a sales funnel but isn’t a sales funnel.
+Let’s dive deeper into the particular sales pipeline stages.

 You’re already well aware of what lead gen is.
 Whether you’re messaging prospects on LinkedIn, advertising on social media, or cold mailing prospects – you’ve already got lead gen in place.
 If not, you can get inspiration for your lead generation efforts with these 39+ examples.